ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 The consensus client must be started with the right port configuration to establish a local RPC connection to the execution client.
 The consensus clients have to be run with the exposed execution client port as configuration argument.

 The consensus client also needs the path to the execution client's `jwt-secret` in order to authenticate the RPC connection between them.
 Similar to execution examples above, each consensus client has a configuration flag which takes the jwt token file path as an argument.
 This must be consistent with the `jwtsecret` path provided to the execution client.

+If you plan to run a validator, add fee recepient

 **Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln**